-It is a port access protocol for protecting networks via authentication.
+802.1X is a port access protocol for protecting networks via authentication.
 As a result, this type of authentication method is extremely useful in the Wi-Fi environment due to the nature of the medium.
 If a Wi-Fi user is authenticated via 802.1X for network access, a virtual port is opened on the access point allowing for communication.
-If not successfully authorized, a virtual port is not made available and communications are blocked.
+If not successfully authorized, a virtual port isn't made available and communications are blocked.

 There are three basic pieces to 802.1X authentication:

 - Supplicant A software client running on the Wi-Fi workstation.

 - Authenticator The Wi-Fi access point.

 - Authentication Server An authentication database, usually a radius server such as Cisco ACS*, Funk Steel-Belted RADIUS*, or Microsoft IAS*.

 Extensible Authentication Protocol (EAP) is used to pass the authentication information between the supplicant (the Wi-Fi workstation) and the authentication server (Microsoft IAS or other).
 The EAP type actually handles and defines the authentication.
 The access point acting as authenticator is only a proxy to allow the supplicant and the authentication server to communicate.

 Which EAP type to implement, or whether to implement 802.1X at all, depends on the level of security that the organization needs, the administrative overhead, and features desired.
 Hopefully the descriptions here and a comparative chart will ease the difficulties in understanding the variety of EAP types available.